Akshat2127/boston_housing/README.md

 we will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html).

 If we do not have Python installed yet, it is highly recommended that we install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.

+## Starting the Project

+For this assignment, we can find the `boston_housing` folder containing the necessary project files on the [Machine Learning projects GitHub](https://github.com/udacity/machine-learning), under the `projects` folder. we may download all of the files for projects we'll use in this Nanodegree program directly from this repo.
+Please make sure that we use the most recent version of project files when completing a project!

+This project contains three files:

+- `boston_housing.ipynb`: This is the main file where we will be performing wer work on the project.
+- `housing.csv`: The project dataset. we'll load this data in the notebook.
+- `visuals.py`: This Python script provides supplementary visualizations for the project.
+Do not modify.

+In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook boston_housing.ipynb` to open up a browser window or tab to work with wer notebook.
+Alternatively, we can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
+Follow the instructions in the notebook and answer each question presented to successfully complete the project.

+## Note
+This dataset was originally obtained from the UCI - https://archive.ics.uci.edu/ml/datasets/Housing but it looks like the dataset is not available on the UCI anymore.